pivasmilos/patterns/README.md

 ## Setup

-Clone the repo and execute these inside the repo root:
+Clone the repo and execute this inside the repo root:
 ```
 yarn install
 ```